tomasherceg/dotvvm-docs/Controls/businesspack/GridView/sample14/sample.md

 ## Sample 14: Row Selection

-`GridView` supports row selection via adding a special column `TODO Type`.
+`GridView` supports row selection via adding a special column `GridViewRowSelectColumn`.
 This column will render checkbox in each row, which will allow your users to select rows via ticking this checkbox.

 The `SelectedRows` property is bound to the property which contains list of selected rows from the `DataSource` collection.